-In this article we’ll review Gorilla Mode, Gorilla Mind Smooth and some of the brand's botanical products.
+We’ll review Gorilla Mode (the pre-workout), Gorilla Mind Smooth (the nootropic), Gorilla Mind Turkesterone , Gorilla Mind Sigma (the testosterone-booster) and some of the brand's botanical products.

-Gorilla Mode Review
+Gorilla Mode Ingredient Analysis

-A review published in the Journal of the International Society of Sports Nutrition found the effective dose range of creatine to be 3-5 grams (g), and two scoops of Gorilla Mode provides 5 g.
+A review published in the Journal of the International Society of Sports Nutrition found the effective dosing range of creatine to be 3-5 grams (g), and two scoops of Gorilla Mode provides 5 g.

 A professor of neurology and biochemistry at Georgetown University Medical Centre was quoted in an article stating that kanna was neurotoxic at doses above 100 mg, but didn’t cite his research.